-- · no compensatory damages; - no prohibition on use of the name at issue; and - the debate is limited to the question of the defendant's legitimate rights and interest and bad faith.
+- no compensatory damages; - · no prohibition on use of the name at issue; and - the debate is limited to the question of the defendant's legitimate rights or interests and bad faith.

-After the ADR procedure is concluded, the winning party can start a procedure before a court of competent jurisdiction to claim compensatory damages and prohibition to use the litigious name at issue, under penalty.
+After the ADR procedure is concluded, the winning party can start a procedure before a court of competent jurisdiction to claim compensatory damages and prohibition on use of the name at issue, subject to sanctions.